elixir-europe/rdmkit/pages/your_domain/proteomics.md

 ### Solution
-- You can find an appropriate data repository via the website of the ProteomeXchange Consortium [REF] (http://www.proteomexchange.org/).
+- You can find an appropriate data repository via the website of the [ProteomeXchange](http://www.proteomexchange.org/) Consortium.
 ProteomeXchange was established to provide globally coordinated standard data submission and dissemination pipelines involving the main proteomics repositories, and to encourage open data policies in the field.
-Currently, member repositories include PRIDE [REF], PepideAtlas [REF] MassIVE [REF], jPOST [REF], iProx [REF] and PanoramaPublic [REF].
+Currently, member repositories include PRIDE, PepideAtlasq, MassIVE, jPOST, iProx and PanoramaPublic.
 - Information on data uploads can be found on http://www.proteomexchange.org/submission or on the websites of the particular data repositories.
 E.g. PRIDE uploads are conducted via a submission tool that can be downloaded here [LINK] (more information on PRIDE submissions can be found here: [LINK]).
 - There are data repository-specific requirements.
 -- Advantages: fulfillment of journal requirements, higher visibility of research, free storage, worldwide accessibility, basic re-analysis by repository-associated tools